Georgia Northern Mountain District Tournament

 -

 Know your case, like you actually did the research and wrote the case and researched the arguments from the other side.
-If you present it, I expect you to know it from every angle - I want you to know the research behind the statistic and the whole article, not just the blurb on the card.
+If you present it, I expect you to know it from every angle - I want you to know the research behind the statistic and the whole article, not just the blurb on the card and please actually connect it to the case.

 -